beyondhack/github_analytics/README.md

    - `read:user` - Read user profile data
 5. Click "Generate token"
 6. Copy the token immediately (you won't see it again!)
-7. Paste it in your `.env.local` file:
+7. Add it to your `.env.local` file:
    ```env
    NEXT_PUBLIC_GITHUB_TOKEN=ghp_your_token_here
    ```